nemysis/FreeBSD_Ports/README.md

 * My changed FreeBSD Ports.

-* My FreeBSD Ports not yet in the Ports tree.
+* My FreeBSD Ports not yet in the FreeBSD Ports tree.

 * Patches not yet committed for FreeBSD Ports.